 Improvements That Can Add Value to Your Home

-As a Certified Home Inspector in Southern NH, many clients request a Pre-Listing Home Inspection and frequently ask “What can I do to add value to my home before I sell?”
+As a Certified NH Home Inspector, many clients request a Pre-Listing Home Inspection and frequently ask “What can I do to add value to my home before I sell?”
 Of course, that is usually accompanied by “…without spending much money.”
 Honestly, I don’t get involved with house values much, if at all.
 For specifics, I suggest you contact your Realtor.
 Are you looking for one of the best NH Realtors?
 I’d be happy to introduce you to a few that I know, like and trust!

 I digress.
 There are a few no-brainer home improvement tips that are frequently over-looked, yet will certainly help speed-up the sale of your home and will likely give you the best return on your investment.